Dan944/ML_project/README.md

 # ML Project: A face mask detector
-Team member: Peng Tianyi, Wang Shuai, Ye Huanyi
-Based on 853 pictures and three classes (wear mask, no mask, wear mask incorrectly), we improved and trained the face mask detector based on YOLOv5s.
+Team member: `Peng Tianyi`, `Wang Shuai`, `Ye Huanyi` Based on `853` pictures and three classes (wear mask, no mask, wear mask incorrectly), we improved and trained the face mask detector based on `YOLOv5s`.

 ## Performance
 We get `80.9 mAP0.5` in the validation dataset with more than `100FPS` in `Tesla P100-PCIE-16GB`.